-Research in this area is beneficial in two ways.
-First, understanding the implications, opportunities and threats of the digitization of private lives enables suppliers of digital technologies to form closer and stronger connections with their customers and to build services and devices that better match their expectations and improve their everyday lives.
-Second, this research can help to develop policies and practices that improve the usage and exploitation of digital technologies on a societal level.
-By encouraging a systematic focus on the individual, this workshop strives for a common understanding of the role of the individual and the challenges and opportunities owing to novel digital technologies.
+Research in this area is also beneficial for practitioners.
+First, understanding the implications, opportunities and threats of data-based individuals enables suppliers of digital technologies to form closer and stronger connections with their customers and to build services and devices that better match their expectations and improve their everyday lives.
+Second, this research can help to develop policies and practices that improve the usage of digital technologies and tackle arising challenges on a societal level.
+By encouraging a systematic focus on the data-based individual, this workshop strives for a common understanding of the role of the individual and the challenges and opportunities owing to novel digital technologies and emerging virtual worlds.